Car vandalism insurance

 If you leave expensive gadgets on-show in your car, you're giving criminals a good reason to smash your windows.
 Make sure all belongings are out of sight wherever you leave your car.
 Just to be on the safe side, take all expensive items with you instead of storing them in an unlocked glove box.

 If your car doesn't have one fitted as standard, consider investing in a quality, factory-approved alarm that's motion-activated.
 There are lots of products on the market, so do your research to find out which ones are best for your car's make and model.

-At Hastings Direct, we offer a car vandalism promise as part of our Defaqto 5 Star rated cover.
+At Hastings Direct, we offer a car vandalism promise as part of our Premier and Direct Defaqto 5 Star rated cover.
 This means if you have to make a vandalism claim on your insurance policy, you won't lose your no-claims discount providing the following conditions are met: